Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 - Western Michigan's games this year have hit the over on two of six set point totals (33.3%).

-- The Broncos collect 403.5 yards per game, 44.8 fewer yards than the 448.3 the Golden Flashes give up per contest.
+- The Broncos average 403.5 yards per game, 44.8 fewer yards than the 448.3 the Golden Flashes give up per matchup.

-- Western Michigan is 1-0-1 against the spread and 2-0 overall when the team totals over 448.3 yards.
+- In games that Western Michigan piles up over 448.3 yards, the team is 1-0-1 against the spread and 2-0 overall.

-- The Broncos have six giveaways this season, while the Golden Flashes have 16 takeaways .
+- This year, the Broncos have six turnovers, 10 fewer than the Golden Flashes have takeaways (16).

 - Find the latest spread and moneyline odds for Western Michigan at SISportsbook.